The Great Glute Challenge

 So this week Laura’s got you covered with 5 pilates-inspired clamshell variations that focus on both hip mobility as well as stability.
-You get two for the price of one with these movements.
 A serious double whammy!

 Feel free to try these exercises with a pilates ball or a light dumbbell but doing the movements with bodyweight alone will still give you the glute benefits….and the burn! 🍑🔥

 Our favorite exercises focus on both hip mobility and stability.
 You get two for the price of one with these movements!

 Lying on your side, bend your knees and stack your shoulders and hips on top of each other.
 If using a weight, place it behind your knee and squeeze slightly.
 Inhale to allow your belly and pelvic floor to relax and expand and on your exhale, lift the top leg up in one long line.
 Inhale to lower the leg back down and repeat.

 Bring the top leg up as you did in broken clam and keep the leg lifted as you tip your knee downward and then lift the knee back up.
 Imagine rolling your leg bone in the hip socket.
 Check that your pelvis does not roll forward or back, but it is just the leg moving.

 Come onto all 4’s with your hands under your shoulders and hips under your knees.
 Press firmly into your hands so your arms work to keep you lifted.
 Allow your belly and pelvic floor to relax as you inhale and on the exhale feel your low belly gently draw in as you lift your leg out to the side…think, a dog going pee at a fire hydrant.
 Classy, we know!